 Affiliated Underlying Funds Risk.
 The Fund invests principally in underlying funds advised by North Square, which presents certain conflicts of interest.
 Generally, North Square will receive more revenue from investing in the underlying funds than it would if it invested in unaffiliated funds.
 In addition, North Square is subject to conflicts of interest in allocating portfolio assets among the various underlying funds because the fees payable to North Square by underlying funds differ.
 North Square may have an incentive to select underlying funds that will result in the greatest net management fee revenue to North Square and its affiliates, even if that results in increased expenses for the Fund.
-In addition, the Fund's investments in affiliated underlying funds may be beneficial to North Square in managing the underlying funds, by helping the underlying funds achieve economies of scale or by enhancing cash flows to the underlying funds.
+In addition, the Fund's investments in affiliated underlying funds may be beneficial to North Square in managing the underlying funds.
 In certain circumstances, North Square would have an incentive to delay or decide against the sale of interests held by the Fund in the underlying funds and may implement Fund changes in a manner intended to minimize the disruptive effects and added costs of those changes to the underlying funds.
 If the Fund invests in an underlying fund with higher expenses, the Fund's performance would be lower than if the Fund had invested in an underlying fund with comparable performance but lower expenses.